Skip to content Skip to Programs Navigation

 He founded a consulting firm to help small- and medium-sized firms to improve their learning and development programs, built the DEI practice of the NeuroLeadership Institute before he joined Akamai Technologies.

-Smith is helping UNC Kenan-Flagler with its diversity and inclusion initiatives.
+Smith is helping UNC Kenan-Flagler with its inclusion initiatives.
 He’s advising the Undergraduate Business Program on how to improve Black representation.
 Universities need to “think deeply about building systems to create more opportunities for traditionally underrepresented groups.”

 He is passionate about giving back to the Business School that gave so much to him, he says.
 “I can’t think of a better way to use the skills I’ve gained than to give back to such a storied and important institution.”